A Black Army officer held at gunpoint during traffic stop was afraid to get out of his car. ‘You should be,’ police said.

 When a blinded Nazario struggled to take off his seat belt and exit the car, Gutierrez said to him, “You made this way more difficult than it had to be if you just complied!”

 Then, Nazario got out of the car and asked for their supervisor.
-In response, Gutierrez delivered “knee strikes” to the Army officer’s legs, which knocked him to the ground, the lawsuit claims.
-Nazario’s attorney says the two officers proceeded to hit the 27-year-old some more before handcuffing him.
+In response, and out of the video’s field of view, Gutierrez delivered “knee strikes” to the Army officer’s legs, which knocked him to the ground, the lawsuit claims.
+Nazario’s attorney says the two officers proceeded to hit the lieutenant some more before handcuffing him.

-Realizing what they had done would be considered excessive force, Gutierrez could be heard saying to Nazario on his body-worn camera, “I get it, the media spewing race relations between law enforcement and minorities, I get it.”
+During the encounter, Gutierrez could be heard saying to Nazario on his body-worn camera, “I get it, the media spewing race relations between law enforcement and minorities, I get it.”

 According to the lawsuit, the officers threatened to destroy his military career if Nazario spoke out about the incident.
 Nazario was allegedly told by police that if he would “chill and let this go,” then the officers would not press baseless charges of their own against him and would release him, records show.